Engaging Leadership Retreats

-Throughout the retreat we ensured a diverse range of activities including coaching exercises, networking opportunities, sharing stories, creating a timeline of achievements, running an Open Space session on how to operate more as a global team and action planning.
-As well as taking care of the overall facilitation, we ran sessions specifically focused on deepening the team’s understanding of the impact of change and building resilience strategies to help them prepare for the future.
+Throughout each event we hold the space for the team to come together and turbo-charge their effectiveness.
+As well as taking care of the overall facilitation, we run sessions specifically focused on deepening the team’s understanding on how to effectively manage change and to help them build resilience strategies to help them prepare for the future.

 We ensure a diverse range of activities to maximise engagement and ROI, including coaching and feedback exercises, simulations, team-building activities, story sharing, action planning, as well as opportunities to tackle operational issues.

 At the end of each event we ask leaders to capture their actions and lock them into a mutually accountable timeframe.

 We also explore what they need to do/share with their teams and stakeholders as a result of the conversations we’ve had and we lock down how are they going to hold themselves and each other accountable.

 Following each retreat we debrief with senior leaders and discuss next steps to further embed change and the areas of focus for the next event.

 We’ve now been working with the teams for over three years, so we have build up a deep relationship that means that they come to each quarterly retreat fully lined up and raring for action.
 The teams have built strong bonds and are far more willing to embark on honest, open conversations with each other which in turn fosters greater effectiveness and broader team engagement.